 If you have experienced hearing loss, or have received therapy that has the potential to damage your hearing, you should discuss this with your healthcare provider.
 Be sure to obtain prompt evaluation and treatment for ear infections, swimmer's ear, and earwax impaction.
-Whenever possible, ask your healthcare provider to consider alternatives to medications that have the potential to cause further hearing loss, including certain antibiotics (aminoglycosides such as gentamicin), certain diuretics ("loop"

-Healthy living after treatment of childhood, adolescent, and young adult cancer diuretics, such as furosemide), salicylates (such as aspirin) and medications for high iron levels.
+Whenever possible, ask your healthcare provider to consider alternatives to medications that have the potential to cause further hearing loss, including certain antibiotics (aminoglycosides such as gentamicin), certain diuretics ("loop diuretics, such as furosemide), salicylates (such as aspirin) and medications for high iron levels.
 You should also take care to protect your ears from loud noises.
 In fact, loud noises can cause significant damage to your ears.
 Examples of items and activities that can be hazardous to your hearing include:

-Appliances Occupations Recreation Power saws Firefighters Hunting Vacuum cleaners Construction workers Boating or water skiing Lawn mowers Farmers Motorcycling or four-wheeling Yard trimmers or leaf blowers Airport workers Stereo headphones Cab, truck, and bus drivers Amplifiers Hair stylists (due to constant exposure to loud hair dryers)
+Appliances Occupations Recreation Power saws Firefighters Hunting Vacuum cleaners Construction workers Boating or water skiing Lawn mowers Farmers Motorcycling or four-wheeling Yard trimmers or leaf blowers Airport workers Stereo headphones Cab, truck, and bus drivers Amplifiers Hair stylists: constant exposure to loud hair dryers